Parolee arrested for AFC sexual assault takes plea

 As previously reported by the Record-Eagle, owner Sarah Miner said staff reported the incident as soon as they became aware of it, that the facility was the only option for housing for dozens of residents who would otherwise be homeless and that all her residents are safe.

-“I would put my other there,” she said in a phone interview.
+“I would put my mother there,” she said in a phone interview.

 Following the arrest, LARA investigators required Miner or the facility manager submit a corrective action plan, or CAP, which the Record-Eagle obtained through a Freedom of Information Act request.